 BOB AND TED’S EXCELLENT ADVENTURE

-This day and age, when so many people do the bare minimum needed to get by, it’s refreshing to read about a pair of go-getters like Bob and Ted.
+In this day and age, when so many people do the bare minimum needed to get by, it’s refreshing to read about a pair of go-getters like Bob and Ted.
 When the Weisslers built their dream home on the Finger Lakes in Palmer, Alaska, they arranged for electric coop Matanuska Electric Association for power.
 They signed off on an easement with MEA for a 4-foot wide easement, a matter of some importance to the Weisslers, who wanted the maintain their privacy by cutting as small a swath through the trees as possible.

-A work order was drawn up for the electric installation, noting “R2-4, 80 ft,” which in MEA-speak meant a four foot right of way, 80 feet long.
+A work order was drawn up for the electric installation, noting “R2-4, 80 ft,” which in MEA-speak meant a four-foot right of way, 80 feet long.
 MEA dispatched Bob and Ted to clear the path on Weissler’s property.
 Ted admitted that they knew the clearing was to be four feet wide, 80 feet long, but the boys were energetic and looking for a chainsaw adventure.
 They cleared the stately pines from the road all the way to the northeast corner of the house and then, spying the meter box on the southeast corner of the building, decided to continue to clear to that corner as well.
-Ted knew the Weisslers wanted electrical service as soon as possible, and he and Bob figured they were exceeding expectations by enlarging the clearance, so as to get the lights turned on that much quicker.
+Ted knew the Weisslers wanted electrical service as soon as possible, and he and Bob figured they were exceeding expectations by enlarging the clearance to get the lights turned on that much quicker.

 Their enthusiasm was as unbridled as their chainsaws were sharp.
 Bob and Ted cut a swath that, instead of being four feet wide, was up to 21 feet wide.
 The cutting cleared about 1,200 square feet, some four times what the work order called for and the Weisslers wanted.